PollyP/Notes-on-Penetration-Testing-A-Hands-On-Guide-to-Hacking/README.md

 ## 2018 Notes

 I recently worked my way through Georgia Weidman's excellent book “Penetration Testing: A Hands-On Guide to Hacking.”
-This is the third introductory pentesting book I've read, and it's by far the best: it lays out wonderfully clear explanations about what's going on, and reinforces the material with terrific hands-on exercises.
-This book has motivated me to keep building and improving on my skills.
+This is the third introductory pentesting book I've read, and it's by far the best: it lays out wonderfully clear explanations about what's going on, and reinforces the material with fun, informative hands-on exercises.
 Aspiring pentesters, this is your book.

 You can get "Penetration Testing" at [No Starch Press's website](https://nostarch.com/pentesting).
 Tip: Georgia Weidman has posted a generous coupon code for the book on her [Twitter bio page](https://twitter.com/georgiaweidman).